 Creating digital marketing content for industry has a number of aspects.
 Below we will look at some of the key inescapable elements.

 The buying journey often starts with a search engine.
 Eric can be in any stage of the buying process, so as industrial marketers we need to ensure we have the right content for him at the right time.
-Eric searches for Fuel Dilution in Engine Oil.
+Eric will start by searching for Fuel Dilution in Engine Oil.

 An effective SEO strategy will ensure that you appear above the fold in the top 5 search results, so you are on the list of companies that Eric will consider buying from.
 Now you need to focus your marketing efforts on being the top pick on that list.
 You can do that through effective industrial content marketing.